Light on the Rock Blogs

 You’re the “Apple of His Eye”

-But in times such as this, even when we know we have to repent, it is comforting to realize Abba still sees us as “the apple of His eye” – in spite of times He does get angry with us and has to discipline us.
-As we come nearer the Passover season especially, remember what this means.
+But in times such as this, even when we know we have to repent, it is comforting to realize Abba still sees us as “the apple of His eye” – in spite of times He does get angry with us and has to discipline us, actually in his love for us.
+As we come nearer the holyday seasons especially, remember what this means.

 The shepherd king David wrote a beautiful prayer of a psalm, Psalm 17:8, wherein he prays:

 “Keep me as the apple of your eye.
 Hide me under the shadow of Your wings.”

 Zechariah 2:8 is one of my favorites: “For thus says Yahweh of hosts: ‘He sent Me after glory, to the nations which plunder you; for he who touches you touches the apples of His eye”.